Overview

 Inspect your requests

-An endpoint is a public URL that accepts any HTTP request — GETPOSTPUTDELETEPATCH — and records it.
+A source is a public webhook URL that accepts any HTTP request, including GETPOSTPUTDELETEPATCH and records it.

 403 to all incoming requests.
 No data is stored while paused.Requests

-Every HTTP request received by an endpoint is stored as an immutable Request record containing:
+Every HTTP request received by a source is stored as an immutable Request record containing:

 - Method— GET, POST, PUT, PATCH, DELETE, OPTIONS, HEAD, etc.